FixedDev/EBCM/README.md

 ```
 Also, you see that ugly `@Named` annotation?
 Well, using java8 `-parameters` compiler flag you can get rid of it!
 ### Finally
 There are lots of things that you can do, since the CommandManager was created to be really flexible and it will be updated to be better.
-At the moment it doesn't has a wiki but, soon a wiki will be created, to make the experience of using it easier
+At the moment it doesn't has a wiki but, soon it will be created, to make the experience of using it easier